When preparing for your service's assessment and rating process consider these tips:

 Second tier review.

 Following a first tier review, an approved provider can apply to ACECQA for a second tier review.
 This is conducted by a Ratings Review Panel and can only be sought after a first tier review has been completed.
 Read more about the review of ratings.
+Second tier review – putting your best case forward contains important information about preparing a review application.

 The NQS sets a high national benchmark.